 The Health Funders Partnership is committed to creating a healthy Orange County by enhancing the impact and efficiency of health philanthropy and health service delivery.
 The Partnership identifies strategic issues for collaborative funding; First 5 Orange County ensures that issues related to young children and families are considered and included.

 The Orange County Funders Roundtable is a collaborative comprised of local funders whose goal is to strengthen the county’s nonprofit sector.
 It includes a range of funders from private, corporate, and public sectors working together to build nonprofit capacity – including those serving children and families – and to increase effective philanthropy.

 ACC-OC (Association of California Cities-Orange County) represents the interests of Orange County cities through advocacy and education efforts aimed at protecting and restoring local control.
 Members include not only local jurisdictions, but also nonprofit, government and business organizations.
-The Commission’s voice on this collective promotes the importance of early health and learning to the overall wellbeing of Orange County’s cities, governance, and quality of life.
+First 5 Orange County’s voice on this collective promotes the importance of early health and learning to the overall wellbeing of Orange County’s cities, governance, and quality of life.

 Orange County Business Council (OCBC)

 Through OCBC, hundreds of Orange County’s leading businesses, cities and nonprofit organizations work to create a vibrant and prosperous economy.
 OCBC’s advocacy program at the county, state, and federal levels focuses on four initiatives: improving infrastructure, enhancing workforce development, increasing the supply and range of workforce housing, and promoting robust economic development.
-Because early childhood health and learning is fundamental to a thriving future workforce, the Commission works to align the early childhood and business leaders’ vision and agenda.
+Because early childhood health and learning is fundamental to a thriving future workforce, First 5 Orange County works to align the early childhood and business leaders’ vision and agenda.